Triston Casas Player Props: Red Sox vs. Blue Jays

-Triston Casas and his .357 on-base percentage over his past 10 games (76 points higher than his season-long percentage), will be in action for the Boston Red Sox versus the Toronto Blue Jays and Alek Manoah on May 3 at 7:10 PM ET.
+On Thursday, Triston Casas (.405 on-base percentage in past 10 games, 108 points above season-long percentage) and the Boston Red Sox play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+First pitch is at 6:10 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Blue Jays.
+In his most recent appearance, he strung together three hits (going 3-for-5 with two RBI) against the Blue Jays.

 Triston Casas Game Info & Props vs. the Blue Jays